coderholic/pyradio/windows.md

 **PyRadio** has been installed preforming a "*user installation*", which means that the program is available to your current user only.

-Furthermore, if the WARNING shown in the previous image has been shown to you, the executable of the program is not in your PATH (you cannot just open a console and type "*pyradio*" to execute it; you have to use the Ison/Shortcut created on your Desktop to do that).
+Furthermore, if the WARNING shown in the previous image has been shown to you, the executable of the program is not in your PATH (you cannot just open a console and type "*pyradio*" to execute it; you have to use the Icon/Shortcut created on your Desktop to do that).

 Now, you can just call it a day; you can run **PyRadio** from its Desktop Shortcut.

-If you want to be able to run it from a termina, you have to add the path shown to you to your [PATH variable](https://www.computerhope.com/issues/ch000549.htm).
+If you want to be able to run it from a terminal, you have to add the path shown to you to your [PATH variable](https://www.computerhope.com/issues/ch000549.htm).

 **Note:** If you are having a problem finding the path to add to your PATH variable, just copy the one found after right-clicking on the **PyRadio** icon on your Desktop and selection "**Properties**", or follow the instructions shown at [Getting the path to pyradio.exe](#getting-the-path-to-pyradio.exe).